evgenyneu/Dodo/README.md

 ### Styling

-Set `dodo.style` property to style the notification bar before it is shown.
+Set `dodo.style` property to style the message bar before it is shown.
 See the [styling manual](https://github.com/exchangegroup/Dodo/wiki/Styling) for the complete list of configuration options.

 ```Swift
 // Set the text color